appseconnect/docs/_posts/Integration/SAGE300-Magento2/2020-05-20-customer-add.md

 Login to Magento 2 Application and [add customers](https://docs.magento.com/m2/ce/user_guide/customers/account-create.html) in Magento2.

+### Prerequisites:

+- You need to [Choose your Workflow](/workflow/steps-to-choose-your-workflow/) or you can [create/design a new workflow](/workflow/steps-to-create-your-first-workflow/) as per your need.

 ## Lookup Mapping

 For posting newly added customer to SAGE 300 from Magento, you need to add Lookup for Customer Group & Tax.
 For this integration of Customer, mapping lookups for the group code of Customer & Tax is mandatory.